johnjohn2410/Expense_Tracker_Project/README.md

 - 📜 **View All Expenses** in an organized list.
 - 📝 **Optional Notes** for detailed descriptions of each expense.
 - 💼 **Easy to Extend** and customize for your specific needs.
+- Export data to CSV files or through excel.

 ---